datatrail-jhu/09_dataanalysis/manuscript/01_translating_questions.md

 The second question focuses on figuring out which variables are measured or will be measured in teh data that you have.
 We have discussed previously about all the different potential data types you might have, including standard quantitative or qualitative data, text, images, or videos can be data.
 When answering this question it helps to be specific.
 For example, unstructured text from a social media post may not be helpful, but words and labels for the words in that post may be the data that you are looking for.

 The third question is critical for being careful in a data analysis.
 When you use the problem forward approach, you might start with a general question.
 But it might not be possible to answer that question with data we have.
-For example, it may be difficult to study directly the way that cigarrete smoke affects children since most children don't smoke.
+For example, it may be difficult to study directly the way that cigarrette smoke affects children since most children don't smoke.
 You might have to change your question to studying the way that second-hand smoking affects children or the way that parents smoking habits affect children.
 A key part of translating a general question into a data science question is identifying these limitations.

 The fourth question is focused on figuring out what type of analysis you are doing.
 We introduced the flowchart for defining the question type in a previous lecture.
 The key questions to ask are how the data are summarized, what are the goals you are trying to achieve, and what does success for your analysis look like?
 One of the [most common errors](http://science.sciencemag.org/content/347/6228/1314) that people make in doing a data analysis is to answer the wrong type of data analytic question.